Home Collections List of Top Money Market Mutual Funds in India (2026)

 Aditya Birla SL Money Manager Fund

 Aditya Birla SL Money Manager Fund focuses on generating steady returns by investing in short-term money market instruments.
-It maintains high liquidity and aims for capital preservation.
+It maintains high liquidity and aims to preserve capital.

 Nippon India Money Market Fund

 Nippon India Money Market Fund invests in quality money market instruments with short maturities.
-It focuses on providing liquidity, safety of capital, and consistent income for investors.
+It focuses on providing liquidity, capital safety, and consistent income for investors.

 Axis Money Market Fund